remcv/client-management-webapp/README.md

 # client-management-webapp

 #### Basic info
 Simple Spring Boot webapp to track information about customers (CRUD).
+It includes the ability to search by the client's last name.

 #### The app uses
 - frontend: HTML, CSS, Thymeleaf template engine